godot-escoria/escoria-demo-game/README.md

 This is the demo game that acts as a testing ground for future Escoria development and a general showcase of its features.

+## Godot Engine versions to be used

+Escoria is meant to work with both Godot Engine 4.6.x and 4.7.x.
+However, some API changes between 4.6 and 4.7 that Escoria uses forces some tweaks in some scripts:

+	- res://addons/escoria-core/game/core-scripts/esc_dialog_location.gd
+	- res://addons/escoria-core/game/core-scripts/esc_interaction_location.gd
+	- res://addons/escoria-core/game/core-scripts/esc_location.gd
+	- res://addons/escoria-core/game/core-scripts/esc_item.gd

+Escoria will detect on launch if these scripts need to be replaced with the according for your version of Godot Engine.

+However, if you have made some changes in these files for your own build of Escoria, you may want to apply the necessary changes yourself.
+To do so, you'll need to fix the `is_class()` overrides in the 3 first files above:

+	- 4.6 expects `is_class(String)`
+	- 4.7 expects `is_class(StringName)`

+Also, in `esc_item.gd`, the `_get_configuration_warnings()` method needs to return:

+	- 4.6: `return "\n".join(_scene_warnings)`
+	- 4.7: `return _scene_warnings`

 ## Art credits

 ### Characters